-The party, which consists of Princess Elizabeth (Rebecca Dyson-Smith, Knights Of The Damned), two knights Richard (Ross O’Hennessy, Avengement, Extinction) and George (Ben Loyd-Holmes, Predator: Dark Ages, All The Devil’s Men).
-There’s also a pair of Khatoris, who seem to be the equivalent of Amazons, Dimia (Zara Phythian, Cannibals and Carpet Fitters, Transit 17) and Freya (Jemma Moore, Wonder Woman).
+The party, which consists of Princess Elizabeth (Rebecca Dyson-Smith, Knights Of The Damned), two knights Richard (Ross O’Hennessy, Avengement, Tribal: Get Out Alive) and George (Ben Loyd-Holmes, Predator: Dark Ages, All The Devil’s Men).
+There’s also a pair of Khatoris, who seems to be the equivalent of Amazons, Dimia (Zara Phythian, Cannibals and Carpet Fitters, Transit 17), and Freya (Jemma Moore, Wonder Woman).

-After saving the remaining villagers to safety they head out again on their quest.
-It seems Elizabeth’s brother Prince Favian (Jon-Paul Gates, Doll Cemetery) was not happy that she was made heir to the throne.
+After saving the remaining villagers to safety, they head out again on their quest.
+It seems Elizabeth’s brother Prince Favian (Jon-Paul Gates, Doll Cemetery, Invasion Earth) was not happy that she was made heir to the throne.
 He’s holding King Xalvador (Mike Mitchell, Dark Highlands, Morning Star) hostage until he changes his mind.
 Or he can have his sister killed.

 Director Simon Wells and writers Aston Benoit and Ben Loyd-Holmes do a good enough job telling the story and keeping the action moving.
 Granted it’s a pretty straightforward one, heroes go from point A to point B fighting lots of bad guys.
 But I could follow along despite having not seen the first film.
 The problem with Dragon Kingdom, as you might guess, is the budget.

-However, when the characters are around any traces of civilization the issues become obvious.
+However, when the characters are around any traces of civilization, the issues become obvious.
 The village at the beginning is obviously from a historical restoration site.
-It looks way to pristine and well maintained to be lived in, let alone recently sacked.
+It looks way too pristine and well-maintained to be lived in, let alone recently sacked.
 Similarly, the manor where the king is held looks to date to the 1700s at the very latest.
-It even has a library full of modern looking books.
+It even has a library full of modern-looking books.

 However, if you can get past these flaws, Dragon Kingdom is an enjoyable film that hits the notes expected from a film like this.
 Hopefully, the trilogy gets completed, as I would like to see how the plot ultimately plays out.
 You can check for news of that on the Facebook page.

-Dragon Kingdom will be released September 3rd by Uncork’d Entertainment.
+Dragon Kingdom will be released on September 3rd by Uncork’d Entertainment.